solarwinds/solarwinds-apm-ruby/README.md

     Oboe::Ruby.initialize
     Padrino.use Oboe::Rack

-_In a future release of Traceview, much of this will be automated._
+_In a future release, much of this will be automated._

 ## Custom Ruby Scripts & Applications